willfurnass/sheffield_hpc/stanage/GPUComputingStanage.rst

 Note it's not possible to request GPUs using ``--gpus=N`` on Stanage at this time (unlike on Bessemer).

-Be aware that some GPU nodes have more GPUs per node than others (:ref:`Stanage hardware specifications <stanage-gpu-specs>`).
+Be aware that some GPU nodes have more GPUs per node than others and some have more inter-GPU bandwidth than others;
+see :ref:`Stanage hardware specifications <stanage-gpu-specs>`.

 Interactive sessions provide you with 2 GB of CPU RAM by default, which is significantly less than the amount of GPU RAM available on a single GPU.